Axway/Cloud-Automation/APIM/Techlabs/EMT_step_by_step/APIM_Docker_image_creation/Readme.md

 *********************

 ## What we are going to do
-- Prepare environement to generate APIM Docker images
+- Prepare environment to generate APIM Docker images
     - Certificate generation and password creation
     - Binaries, FEDs, dependancies and license upload
 - Generate Docker images
     - apim-base
-    - apim-gtw *(used for API Manager, API Manager UI and API Gateway component)*
+    - apim-gtw *(used for API Manager, API Manager UI and API Gateway components)*
     - apim-anm *(used for API Admin Node Manager component)*
 - Push Docker images into Azure Container Repository (ACR)

 *********************

 ### Prepare environement to generate APIM Docker images
-1. Upload APIGateway installation binary, APIGateway DockerScripts, licence, FED and dependencies into your Linux server
+1. Upload APIGateway installation binary, APIGateway DockerScripts, license, FED and dependencies into your Linux server
     - $HOME/binaries -> APIGateway installation binary and APIGateway DockerScripts
     - $HOME/fed -> your FED for ANM and Gateway
-    - $HOME/licence -> your licence
+    - $HOME/license -> your license
-    - $HOME/merge-directory/apigateway/ext/lib/ -> your dependencies
+    - $HOME/merge-directory/apigateway/ext/lib/ -> your dependencies (the mysql driver)

 2. Extract files from the Docker scripts package that you downloaded from Axway Support
     ``` Bash